tomasklaen/platform-paths/README.md

 # platform-paths

-Retrieve platform specific paths such as `downloads`, `documents`, etc.
+Retrieve platform specific paths to user folders such as `downloads`, `documents`, etc.

 Supports `linux`, `darwin`, and `win32` platforms.

+Available paths: `tmp`, `home`, `downloads`, `documents`, `pictures`, `music`, `videos`, `desktop`.

+Retrieval methods:

+-   Linux: uses `xdg-user-dir` with a fallback to standard path names.
+-   Windows: uses `reg query` to retrieve and parse out the paths with a fallback to standard path names.
+-   macOS: simply constructs the standard path, as afaik these don't change on mac.

 Pros: